qaware/protocurl/README.md

 }
 ```

-A `HappyDayRequest` message in text format might look like this:
+a `HappyDayRequest` message in text format might look like this:

 ```
 includeReason: true,